 Problem Statement 5: Although students in grades K-2 are showing growth on the Early Math Assessment, there still seems to be a limited or stagnant progress.
-Grade level performance scores were as follows for all students on grade level expectation: Kinder- 89% First- 78% Second- 84%
+Grade level performance scores were as follows for all students on grade level expectation: Kinder- 82% First- 87% Second- 86%

 Root Cause 5: Early intervention in grades K-2 needs to be more intentional.
+Teachers are not using the data from BOY and MOY to target each student's learning gap during small group instruction.
 Teachers need to identify areas of refinement in order to increase student performance.

-Problem Statement 6: Safety practices, as learned in Safe Schools, need to be ongoing and brought to the forefront throughout the school year with staff, students, and parents.

-Root Cause 6: Intentional safety meetings, drills, trainings, and simulations need to be scheduled and implemented on an ongoing basis.

-Problem Statement 6 Areas: Culture and Climate
+Problem Statement 6: Safety practices, as learned in Safe Schools, need to be ongoing and brought to the forefront throughout the school year with staff, students, and parents.Root Cause 6: Intentional safety meetings, drills, trainings, and simulations need to be scheduled and implemented on an ongoing basis.Problem Statement 6 Areas: Culture and Climate